ryaniqbalh/hillclimb-cv/README.md

-# hillclimb-cv
-Hand gesture controller for Hill Climb Racing using Python, MediaPipe, and OpenCV.

 # 🖐️ Hill Climb Racing — Hand Gesture Controller (Python + Computer Vision)

 This project is a fun computer vision experiment where I control the game **Hill Climb Racing** using only my hand gestures — no keyboard input required.